 Have you ever wished you could change the background of OS X Lion’s Dashboard or Mission Control features?
 Or the look of the login screen or LaunchPad?
-If you browse the tips on Mac OS X Hints, you’ll find a bunch of individual hints—most requiring trips to Terminal or digging into system-level folders—for making these kinds of tweaks.
+You’ll find a bunch of individual hints—most requiring trips to Terminal or digging into system-level folders—for making these kinds of tweaks.
 But an easier approach is to use Lion Designer.

 Like previous Gem Lion Tweaks, Lion Designer consolidates a bunch of Lion-tweaking procedures in a single window, letting you make any of those changes with the click of a button.
 But whereas Lion Tweaks focuses on changing the way Lion behaves, Lion Designer lets you alter the way the OS looks.

 The aspects of Lion (OS X 10.7) you can change include the backgrounds for Mission Control, Dashboard, Launchpad, Launchpad folders, and the login screen.
 In addition, you can change the look of Launchpad folder icons and the login-screen icon.

 To change one of these settings, you click the Change button next to it, choose (using a standard OS X navigation dialog box) the image you want to use, and then click Apply; because you’re making changes to system files, you’ll need to enter an administrator username and password.
 (If you’re making multiple changes, clicking the lock icon in the upper right corner of the window lets you enter your username and password a single time, rather than with every change.)

 The developer provides a few example images within the Lion Designer application package—these folders should be displayed when you first click any Change button.
 In addition, clicking the Show History button shows a folder with any images you’ve previously used.